arctrong/md2html/readme.txt

 Simplified argument set may be used: <input file name> <output file name> <page title>
 ````

-File [`generate_html.bat`](generate_html.bat) demonstrates different usage variations.
-It
-transmits its arguments directly to the `generate_html.py` module.
-For example,
+File [`demo.bat`](demo.bat) demonstrates different usage variations.
+It transmits its arguments
-if `generate_html.bat -vf` is called then the module will forcefully regenerate the HTML files
+directly to the `md2html.py` module.
+For example, if `demo.bat -vf` is called then the module
-and will do it verbosely.
+will forcefully regenerate the HTML files and will do it verbosely.

 ## Double-click script

 This script may be executed by a double click from, e.g., the project's directory.
 It opens
 a command window, does its job and:

-- if finished successfully closes the command window;
+- if finished successfully, closes the command window;
-- in case of errors/exceptions leaves the command window open.
+- in case of errors/exceptions, leaves the command window open.

 `generate_html_list.txt` is a file which contains arguments for a single HTML-file generation
 per line.